Manufacturer: Samsung Electronics

 Thankfully, I picked up an S7 Edge after the 7.0 Nougat update and I have to say it is just a beautiful update to the already great 6.0 that the Note7 shipped with.
 The S7 Edge has a 2K screen (2560×1440) with a 12MP rear camera and a 5MP front camera.
 The S7 camera is rated the best phone camera around and you can really see just how fantastic it is.
 The full glass body is sleek and gorgeous and feels great in your hand, and the much-improved fingerprint scanner works great.

 The phone has a Snapdragon 820 SoC which is currently the fastest available for a smartphone and is lightning fast.
-4GB of RAM, 32GB UFS 2.0 memory allows for speedy transfers and writes.
+4GB of RAM, and 32GB UFS 2.0 memory allow for speedy transfers and writes.
 The addition of a micro SD slot is welcome and the Adreno 520 GPU allows you to play the latest and greatest games.
 There’s nothing faster out there right now.
 However, this phone did tend to run very hotly when I did the initial setup.
 It was so hot it made my hand sweat, but after this setup, I have yet to have the phone get that hot again.

 The OS experience is wonderful and Samsung has implemented so many features over the years that it can be overwhelming.
 From being able to transfer your files from your old phone via Wifi or USB, to advanced security features, excellent power-saving technology, and features for gamers, there’s a lot packed into this tiny brick.
 Samsung’s Game Tools and Game Launcher are awesome to use and I have been a fan since day one.
 Being able to launch a game from the Game Launcher allows you to keep your phone at maximum performance, or you can turn it all down for smaller games that aren’t graphics-heavy.
 Game Tools allows you to customize each game individually if you want as well.